nuxeo/nuxeo/nuxeo-importer-xml-parser/ReadMe.md

 * a configuration that let you define an activator - based on an XPath Selector expression - on item into the XML parsed.
 * associated to this activator you define:
 	* the metadata you fill into the document on the top of the stack,
-	* and the computation to execute to fill it.
+	* and the computation to fill it.

 Here is details about these configuration items:

 **XPath Selector Activator (tagName)**

-First you must express on which context the activator must be activated.
-The activation logic is base on XPath selector syntax given into the *tagName* attribute.
-Service parse the XML File and for each item, the service check if the xpath selector expression of the activator match the current item, and **for each** matched activator the target metadata is filled into the top document in the stack.
+First, you must express on which context the activator must be activated.
+The activation logic is based on XPath selector syntax given into the `tagName` attribute.
+Service parse the XML File and for each item, the service check if the xpath selector expression of the activator match the current item. **For each** matched activator the target metadata is filled into the top document in the stack.

 For more information about XPath syntax you can look in the end of this documentation or [here](http://www.xpathtester.com)

-The next configuration points (docProperty, xmkPath, mapping) are used to which and how to fill the metadata.
+The next configuration points (`docProperty`, `xmlPath`, `mapping`) are used to express which and how to fill the metadata.

 **Target field to fill (docProperty)**

 In this attribute you set the metadata you want to fill.
-As everywhere in Nuxeo the metadata description is based on the schema prefix where is defined the metadata and the xpath of metadata into the schema
+As everywhere in Nuxeo the metadata description is based on the schema prefix where is defined the metadata and the xpath of metadata into the schema (ex: dc:title)

 **Computation to fill the metadata (xmlPath)**